 - It ensures that the JAR file includes a META-INF/application-client.xml file.
 If it does not, an exception is thrown. - It reads from a file named myclient.runtime.xml and creates a weblogic-application-client.xml file in the extracted JAR file.
 This is used by the weblogic.j2eeclient.Main utility to initialize the client application's component environment (java:comp/env).
-For information on the format of the runtime.xml file, see "weblogic-appclient.xml Descriptor Elements" on page A-5.
+For information on the format of the runtime.xml file, see Section A, "Client Application Deployment Descriptor Elements."

-Note: You create the <client>.runtime.xml descriptor for the client program to define bindings for entries in the module's META-INF/application-client.xml deployment descriptor.
+Note: You create the <cli>ent>.runtime.xml descriptor for the client program to define bindings for entries in the module's META-INF/application-client.xml deployment descriptor.

-Executing a Client Application
+4.3.2 Executing a Client Application